j9t/little-books/manuscript/website-quality-control.md

 * [HTML, CSS, and JS Formatter](https://www.10bestdesign.com/dirtymarkup/)
 * [JSON Formatter](https://jsonformatter.curiousconcept.com/)

-After we have properly formatted our code and made it consistent, however, we still want to make it production-ready by compressing and minifying it.
+After we have properly formatted our code and made it consistent, we still want to make it production-ready by compressing and minifying it.
 Our work files should be easy (to understand) for us, and our production files should be easy (to parse and transfer) for others.
 For this there are additional tools.

 * [CSS Compressor](https://hell.meiert.org/aux/compress/css/gui/)
 * [HTML Compressor](http://htmlcompressor.com/compressor/)